hpl002/Masters_Public/readme.md

 - Run simulation by selecting one of the available simulation methods
 - Run process analysis that fetches key performance indicators (KPI)

 > The web application is packaged in a easy to use interface that is designed for quick iteration.
 This again allows us to explore model alternatives with quick succession.

-### ABS compiler
-Translates a process model to something that can run on ABS.
+While the app does return some performance indicators, it does not try to make intelligent observations about its results.
+It is the responsibility of the process mining expert and domain experts to reason over the results.

 ## Concepts: